 Colombia’s darkest days might be behind it, but learning about the country’s tumultuous past gives one a greater sense of understanding and appreciation for this vibrant country.
 Visit key points of struggle in Colombia’s capital and get in-depth information from local guides to understand the complexities of the country’s past.
 This highly recommended tour is a superb way to do that.

 For unbeatable views of the capital, take the funicular to the Monserrate Basilica, perched on a hill high above the city.
-It is a way to spend a day, almost outside of the city.
+It is a wonderful way to spend a day, almost outside of the city.
 The Basilica Sanctuary of the Fallen Lord of Monserrate is one of the most important pilgrimage sites in the country and the area has plenty of other fascinating spots to explore.
-Join a free tour of Monserrate to ensure you make the most of your trip up the mountain.
+Take a Tour of Montserrate to ensure you make the most of your trip up the mountain.
 Monserrate is at more than 3,000 meters above sea level, read our guide to travel insurance for Colombia and make sure you’re covered!

 Enjoy a romantic night out on the town at Colombia’s national theater.
 The neoclassical building is a work of art in itself, but the theater regularly hosts operas, plays, and ballets.
 Teatro Colon dates back to the 1800s and is decorated with marvelous frescoes.
 If you don’t have the time or the inclination to go to the theatre during your time in Bogota, then it makes a great quick photo stop too!

 Street markets are where you want to be to stock up on souvenirs and street food at the same time.
 Mercado de las Pulgas in the Usaquén neighborhood is a bustling market on Sundays where hundreds of vendors line the street with a ton of unique handicrafts.
 One of the Bogota free walking tours is an excellent way to explore more of the markets of Bogota – check them out here.